windcloak/angular-folder-template/README.md

 `npm start` will run the project and open a new tab for you

-# Installed Already
+# Standard Third-Party Libraries
 - Jquery
 - Popper.js
 - Bootstrap
-- FontAwesome
+- FontAwesome free

 # npm